sjtrimble/angular/aio/content/tutorial/getting-started.md

 Now when you navigate to your example URL with only the `/`, the list of products is displayed.

-## Create a route for product details
+## Creating a route for product details

 To display more information for a particular product, you'll use a specific route for product details.